groboclown/fonzrecon/docs/architecture.md

 The REST service stores:

+    * List of Login - authorization keys for the users.
+        * Role Assignments
+        * Authorization Email address
+        * Reference to User
     * List of User - people who have access to the system.
-        * Role Assignments
         * Contact IDs (email, Twitter, etc.)
         * Points To Award
         * Received Points Spent - number of points received that the